“Race to the Midnight Sun” is world’s longest annual canoe and kayak marathon

-The Yukon River Quest is the premier paddling event in Canada’s North and is widely recognized throughout the paddling world.
-It has also been featured on NBC-TV, the BBC and CBC, in numerous paddling and adventure magazines and websites around the world, and in the National Film Board of Canada’s critically acclaimed “River of Life” about Paddlers Abreast, a voyageur team of Yukon breast cancer survivors.
-Many other worthy causes have been represented as well, including Help for Heroes, a charity for those wounded in British conflicts that was supported by two Interserve teams in the 2012 and 2013 races.
+The Yukon River Quest is the premier paddling event in Canada’s North and is widely recognized throughout the paddling and adventure racing world.
+It has been featured in numerous publications, online, and in shows on NBC-TV, the BBC, the CBC, and in the National Film Board of Canada’s critically acclaimed “River of Life” about Paddlers Abreast, a voyageur team of Yukon breast cancer survivors that races every year.
+Many other worthy causes have been represented as well, including Help for Heroes, a charity for those wounded in British conflicts that was supported by two Interserve teams in recent years.

 For more information, view the pre-registration instructions, rules, and numerous paddler preparation links at www.yukonriverquest.com .
 For current news watch the site and the race’s Facebook page.

 The race is organized by the Yukon River Marathon Paddling Association, based in Whitehorse, Yukon, Canada.
-Major logo-level sponsors in 2014 were the Whitehorse Star, Kanoe People, Air North, yukoninfo.com, Pepsi–Aquafina, Up North Adventures, Gold Trail Jewellers, City of Whitehorse, Superior Roofing & Renovation, The Sod Farm, and CKRW-The Rush.
+Major logo-level sponsors in 2015 were the Whitehorse Star, Kanoe People, Air North, yukoninfo.com, Pepsi–Aquafina, Up North Adventures, Gold Trail Jewellers, City of Whitehorse, Superior Roofing & Renovation, CKRW-The Rush, and MAKEIT (race tracker/registration software by Peter Coates).
 Many small businesses also support the race by sponsoring paddler bibs – see details about sponsorship packages on the website or contact the race office.